kylecaston/checkenv/README.md

 ### 1.2.0
 * Added ability for `check()` to throw exceptions instead of killing the running process with `raise_exception=True`
 * Added ability to silence all output to `stdout` with `no_output=True`
+* Updated documentation with the `filename` parameter feature that allows you to specify an input JSON file with a different name than `env.json`
 * Updated README.md with usage instructions for these new features
 * Increased code coverage to 95%+